Death by Stereo: Playing as a four-piece (2005–2008)

 During the first half of 2006, Death by Stereo toured extensively despite having only one guitarist (Palmer).
 In February they played in Santo Domingo, Dominican Republic, for the first time, marking the beginning of their Death to the Third World tour.
 They also played their first shows in Venezuela, Colombia, Costa Rica and Mexico.
 They also played in New Zealand for the first time, during June 2006, and supported Strung Out later that month in an Australian tour.
 The second half of 2006 saw few shows, as they worked on their new album and faced changes to their lineup.
-They played in Ecuador at Quito Fest on December (2006).
+They played in Ecuador at Quito Fest in December 2006.

 In August 2006, drummer Todd Hennig left the band to play in Sex N Violence featuring Gene Bullets, Brent Clawson, and Kevin Besignano from Bullets and Octane, and the reality TV star/Criterion Records owner Jeremy Miller.
 Todd was quickly replaced by Chris Dalley.
 Dalley's first live show with the band was in Colombia at Rock al Parque, performing in front of thousands of fans.

 On January 23, 2006, which happened to be the fifth anniversary of their second album Day of the Death, frontman Efrem Schulz posted on his Myspace blog that saying that Death by Stereo will release a DVD that will contain "any footage".
 Bassist Tyler Rebbe stated on the band's message board that he is uncertain if it will be released any time soon..

 In September 2006, it was announced that the band's former drummer Jarrod Alexander and guitarist Jim Miner would rejoin Death by Stereo to participate in the writing and recording of their upcoming album.
 Since this time, Jim and Jarrod have participated in live shows and have assisted with writing songs.
 But have not rejoined the band full-time.
 Death by Stereo's touring lineup, from late 2006 until mid-2008 consisted of Schulz, Rebbe, Dalley and Palmer.

 In 2006, it was also announced that Death by Stereo would release a split album with punk rock bank Love Equals Death.
 The album was to be titled Love Equals Death by Stereo.
 Love Equals Death subsequently disbanded in 2006, and this project was cancelled.

 Rebbe left the band in mid-2008 to concentrate on his other projects.
 He was replaced by Jeff Clarke.
 Death by Stereo went into a period of relative inactivity after Rebbe's departure until the release of their fifth album.